 Despite being positioned in the center of one of the fastest growing regions of the United States, New Mexico has not benefited from the significant influx of young families and professionals seen in neighboring states like Utah and Colorado.
-For example, from 2010 to 2019 New Mexico's population and labor force grew by 2% and 0.6% respectively, while peer states like Utah (16% and 22%) and Colorado (14% and 16%) grew at far quicker rates (see Demographics: New Mexico's Changing Communities in the full report for a detailed discussion of demographic trends in New Mexico).
+For example, from 2010 to 2022 New Mexico's population and labor force grew by 2% respectively, while peer states like Utah (22% and 29%) and Colorado (16% and 18%)

+grew at far quicker rates (see Demographics: New Mexico's Changing Communities in the full report for a detailed discussion of demographic trends in New Mexico).

 Stakeholders in New Mexico identified several trends influencing the slow population growth in New Mexico.
 While many of these challenges relate to economic opportunity for younger skilled professionals, others concern the appeal of New Mexico's urban and rural communities.
-While New Mexico is generally known for its comparative affordability, housing costs are an increasing concern for many residents of the state's urban core, where new housing developments have been slow to recover from the Great Recession, driving up the living costs in cities like Albuquerque and Santa Fe.
-However, New Mexico's rural and tribal communities, where a notable portion of the state's population resides, face additional challenges like integration into physical and digital infrastructures.
+While New Mexico is generally known for its comparative affordability, housing costs are a concern for many residents of the state's urban core, where new housing developments have been slow to recover from the Great Recession, driving up the living costs in cities like Albuquerque and Santa Fe.
+However, New Mexico's rural and tribal communities face additional challenges like integration into physical and digital infrastructures.
 Ensuring that New Mexico's existing toolkit of economic and community development programs meets the needs of urban, rural, and tribal communities will help to maximize the efficacy of the investments the state makes in these communities.